ew-up-displacement-challenge/dcs-ew-up-displacement/README.md

 # dcs-ew-up-displacement

-The Developer Cloud Sandbox application provides an IDL based example of the extreaction Vertical and East-West component of two InSAR measurements, one ascending and one descending thus providing two different Line-of-Sight (LOS) views.
+This Developer Cloud Sandbox application provides an IDL based example of the extraction Vertical and East-West component of two InSAR measurements, one ascending and one descending thus providing two different Line-of-Sight (LOS) views.

 This application can either be modified and extendend to process several ascending and descending InSAR measurements.